GrayPirat/SAAB_dictionary/README.md

 # SAAB_dictionary
-Lab work to create dictionary on c++ by Agafeev Sergey and Baranov Alexey
+Lab work to create dictionaries and trees on c++ including Gtest by Agafeev Sergey and Baranov Alexey
 # To work with: create a folder build in cloned repos then in it CMD/cmake ..